How is Cold Gas Loaded into Galactic Nuclear Outflows?: Gas Circulation and Recycling in the Inner 3 kpc of the Galaxy

 It is worth noting that the structure of the eROSITA bubbles is not clearly visible at low Galactic latitudes \citep[e.g.,][]{2024ApJ...967L..27L}.
 Confirming the presence of $\sim 10^6$~K thermal gas in such regions (e.g., $|b|\lsim10^{\circ}$ or $|z|\lsim$~1~kpc) remains a significant challenge because of the strong absorption of soft X-rays by the abundant interstellar dust and gas near the GP.
-Despite this, a substantial portion of HVCs is sandwiched between the Fermi bubble's inner region (hot, shocked wind) and its outer shell structures \citep[shocked ISM/CGM; see QIV's HVCs outside the orange dotted lines in Figure~\ref{fig:f1}; also refer to the models in][] {2015MNRAS.453.3827S,2017MNRAS.467.3544S,2016ApJ...829....9M}.
+Despite this, a substantial number of HVCs are sandwiched between the Fermi bubble's inner region (hot, shocked wind) and its outer shell structures \citep[shocked ISM and CGM; see QIV's HVCs outside the orange dotted lines in Figure~\ref{fig:f1}; also refer to the models in][] {2015MNRAS.453.3827S,2017MNRAS.467.3544S,2016ApJ...829....9M}.

-In the multiphase nuclear outflow, cold clouds are not merely passive tracers but co-evolving components dynamically coupled to the warm/hot wind.
-The entrained HVCs are influenced by a combination of ram pressure from the outflows and, more critically, continuous mass, momentum, and energy exchange mediated by TRMLs \citep[][]{2020ApJ...894L..24F,2022ApJ...924...82F} at the interface between the expanding wind and the gas-rich regions.
+In the multiphase nuclear outflow, cold clouds are not merely passive tracers but coevolving components dynamically coupled to the warm--hot wind.
+The entrained HVCs are influenced by a combination of ram pressure from the outflows and, more critically, continuous mass, momentum, and energy exchange mediated by TRMLs \citep[][]{2020ApJ...894L..24F,2022ApJ...924...82F} at the interface between the expanding winds and the gas-rich regions.
 This exchange regulates cloud survival, enabling clouds to gain or lose mass while being accelerated, and fundamentally modifies the outflow's structure compared to single-phase models.

 Therefore, these HVCs likely trace gas in the interface layer between the expanding bubbles (i.e., the inner Fermi bubbles) and the inhomogeneous, warped gaseous disk (i.e., the outer eROSITA bubbles near the GP).
-The apparent location of HVCs inside the northern Fermi bubbles is primarily a projection effect.
-We argue that the HVCs, which manifest as a shocked and rapidly cooling shell, represent the cold embedded component of a dynamically coupled Galactic outflow that is interacting with the warped gaseous disk.
-The physics of TRMLs governs HVCs entrainment and evolution in multiphase Galactic outflows.
-Recently, many high-resolution simulations have explored these intriguing kinematic and multi-wavelength features \citep[e.g.,][]{2015MNRAS.453.3827S, 2017MNRAS.467.3544S,2021MNRAS.506.5658B,2022MNRAS.511..859G,2025MNRAS.tmp.1947W}.
+The apparent locations of HVCs inside the northern Fermi bubbles are primarily a projection effect.
+We argue that the HVCs, which manifest as a shocked and rapidly cooling shell, represent the cold embedded component of the dynamically coupled Galactic outflows that is interacting with the warped gaseous disk.
+The physics of TRMLs governs HVCs' entrainment and evolution in multiphase Galactic outflows.
+Recently, many high-resolution simulations have explored these intriguing kinematic and multix-wavelength features \citep[e.g.,][]{2015MNRAS.453.3827S, 2017MNRAS.467.3544S,2021MNRAS.506.5658B,2022MNRAS.511..859G,2026MNRAS.545f2065W}.

 In QIV, the two extreme-velocity HVC populations each occupy at least $\sim10\%$ of the projection area, indicating a considerable spatial filling factor for the entrained gas.
 Due to significant contamination from unrelated gas emission, it is difficult to unambiguously identify other perturbed gas components within the velocity range of $|V_{\rm LSR}|\lsim100~\km\ps$ that are associated with the Galactic nuclear outflows.
 Nevertheless, leveraging current observations, we can obtain meaningful limits on the total perturbed gas mass affected by the large-scale outflows.